Introduction to Management Accounting

 Get 100% Original Document on any Topic to Secure A+ Grade

-Purpose and nature of the budgeting process
+Purpose and Nature of the Budgeting Process

-Purpose of budgeting:
+Purpose of Budgeting:

 Budgeting is a very important part of the organization's planning process.
-It is a basic need in the budgeting process that managers or budget holders should be able to predict that whether the organization will generate profits in future or not.
+It is a basic need in the budgeting process that managers or budget holders should be able to predict whether the organization will generate profits in the future or not.
 The purpose of budgeting is to know the performance of the business in financial terms if certain plans and strategies are carried out.
 It also includes three aspects.

 - Forecasting of income and expenditure.

-- It is a decision-making tool (Blocher, Chen and Lin, 2008)
+- It is a decision-making tool (Blocher, Chen, and Lin, 2008)

 - It is a tool to monitor the performance of the business.

-With the help of this, the decision-making process for the managers becomes easy and they make smart and effective judgments for the future functioning of the business.
+With the help of this, the decision-making process for the managers becomes easy, and they make smart and effective judgments for the future functioning of the business.
 Along with this, it also helps in making comparisons between actual and budgeted standards of performance.

-Nature of budgeting:
+Nature of Budgeting:

 In the budgetary statement of an organization, estimation is made with the help of actual values generated through the previous accounting period.
-However, with this estimation managers of Jeffery and Son's can compute the expected amount of cash from the sales and other primary activities of the business.
-In doing so, managers have to consider three major aspects which are material, labour and production expenditure.
+However, with this estimation, managers of Jeffery and Son's can compute the expected amount of cash from the sales and other primary activities of the business.
+In doing so, managers have to consider three major aspects, which are material, labor, and production expenditure.
 Further, the amount of expenditure is deducted from the estimated profit to evaluate the deficit or surplus position of the business from operations (Shank and Fisher, 2006).
 Lastly, the budget is reviewed by the senior authority of Jeffery and Son so that they can make decisions regarding the practical applicability of business operations.

-Operational budgeting: In this, managers of Jeffery and Son Ltd prepare budgets based on different operations which consist of production, selling distribution etc (Ifandoudasand Gurd, 2010).
-However, considering the flexibility of these budgets they can be prepared based on annual, monthly or quarterly.
+Operational budgeting: In this, managers of Jeffery and Son Ltd. prepare budgets based on different operations, which consist of production, selling, distribution, etc. (Ifandoudasand Gurd, 2010).
+However, considering the flexibility of these budgets, they can be prepared based on annual, monthly, or quarterly.
 Furthermore, through the means of these budgets strategies are employed by the firm to carry out the operations.

 Zero-based budgeting: Managers undertake this type of budgeting approach whenever they have a base of the previous reporting period.
 However, this budget is prepared when there is a huge change in the conditions of the target market or the company is developing a new product.
-Further, there are no measures of forecasting in this budget which indeed leads to generating a high possibility of variances (Berger, 2011).
+Further, there are no measures of forecasting in this budget, which indeed leads to generating a high possibility of variances (Berger, 2011).